 Attendance of meetings may be in person, by proxy or via video conference or other telecommunication means that ensure the identification and the participation of the member.
-In connection with the COVID-19 pandemic, emergency measures allowed directors and members of the management board and supervisory board to join meetings exclusively via video conference or other means of telecommunication, as physical meetings were restricted.

 The board of directors of a Luxembourg Issuer shall ensure the preparation of minutes summing up the deliberations and noting any decisions taken by the board (Recommendation 2.3).
 Unless the articles of association provide otherwise, the board of directors or the management board and the supervisory board may adopt written resolutions unanimously.